jwinwood/Konverter/README.md

 # Konverter
-An Android app built with Kotlin for converting between units
+An Android app built with Kotlin for converting between units of measure